milesimarco/eu-cookie-law/readme.txt

 9. Fully customizable

 == Changelog ==

+= 3.0 24.05.2019 - First GDPR release =
+Hello!
+This is our first GDPR release and hope you'll like it.
+Some functions have changed, so report bugs in our support forum to discuss them.
+Also, if you don't use technical cookies only, we suggest to turn AutoBlock function ON.

+* **Added** option to exclude script block: useful if you only wants to block iframe/embeds, but not scripts.
+Scripts (like Google Analytics) can be always be blocked with our placeholders
+* **Added** more javascript-oriented logic to increase cache compatibility
+* **SCROLL CONSENT** and **NAVIGATION CONSENT** automatically disabled if you use AutoBlock
+* **Added** developer filter in Javascript for consent.
+Take a look on our FAQ or directly head to download our [sample plugin download](https://plugins.svn.wordpress.org/eu-cookie-law/assets/eu-cookie-law-filter.zip) to start coding!
+* **Improved** [cookie-control] shortcode style to revoke consent
+* **Added** 10px in style.css for blocked cookies banner
+* Some code cleanup for faster performances

+= 2.13 24.04.2018 =
+* **Fixed** bug with WordPress default Youtube embeds.
+Thanks to @rfmcomposer + @bitmed
+* **Added** better php check to block cookies in our faq - improvement by @rfmcomposer

+= 2.12 23.04.2018 =
+* **GDPR**: we are working to give You the best plugin to comply GDPR.
+Expect news soon!
+Please note that we already have a shortcode you can use to let users revoke the consent (see faq) and the accept button could already be considered as an "active consent" with 1) cookie block enabled 2) scroll and navigation consent disabled
+* **Fixed** typo

+= 2.11 24.11.2017 =
+* Checked and confirmed WP 4.9 compatibility

+= 2.10 05.01.2017 =
+* **Added** filter eu_cookie_law_frontend_banner to change banner design with WordPress actions
+* **Added** filter eu_cookie_law_frontend_popup to change popup box design with WordPress actions
+* **Fixed** problem with "nocookie" url parameter in cookie-control shortcode causing bugs in accept/revoke (#reported by Carlo Di Somma, Web Napoli Agency)
+* **Enhanced** performance

+= 2.9.4 18.12.2016 =
+* Minor changes and WP 4.7 compatibility check

+= 2.9.3 06.07.2016 =
+* Minor changes and WP 4.6 compatibility check

+= 2.9.2 03.04.2016 =
+* Merged ac1d558 6937c2a daca37c thanks to [@stephenharris](https://profiles.wordpress.org/stephenharris/) on [git](https://github.com/WPGov/eu-cookie-law)
+* Updated wpml-config.xml

+= 2.9.1 31.01.2016 =
+* Added custom filter to exclude Jetpack InfiniteScroll

+= 2.9 30.01.2016 =
+* Improved auto block system
+* Better exclusion of search engines from the block
+* Better cache compatibility
+* Performance improvements

+= 2.8.5 31.12.2015 =
+* Full switch to translate.wordpress.org
+* That's all for 2015.
+Thank you everyone for using EU Cookie Law and Happy New Year from Peadig and WPGov!

 = 2.8.4 16.11.2015 =
 * Prevent bot from cookie exclude (beta) - includes mshot screenshot previews